Dilmun: History

+Some texts mention that Ur exported wool to Dilmun, and these texts indicate that merchants returned from Dilmun to Ur with abundant profits.
+Other texts mention commercial agreements and contracts between Dilmun and Ur, which shows that the connection between them was close.
+The merchants of Ur would send ships to Dilmun loaded with crops from Mesopotamia and foreign markets such as Persia, the Levant, and Asia Minor, and sell them to Dilmun merchants who, in turn, would export them to other places in India, Africa, or to the Arabian Peninsula.
+Among the things they would return with from Bahrain were metals such as copper, whose prices were high in Ur, wood, perfumes, and expensive things such as pearls, which were sold at high prices in the markets of Ur, so the merchants would reap a huge profit.

 Kingdom of Dilmun

-From about 2050 BC onward Dilmun seems to had its heyday.
+From around 2050 BC onward, Dilmun seems to have been at its peak.
 Qal'at al-Bahrain was most likely the capital of Dilmun.
-From texts found at Isin it becomes clear that Dilmun became an independent kingdom free from Mesopotamian rule.
-Royal gifts to Dilmun are mentioned.
-Contacts with the Amorite state of Mari in the northern Levant are attested.
-In about this time the largest royal burial mounds were erected.
-From about 1780 BC come several inscriptions on stone vessels naming two kings of Dilmun.
-King Yagli-El and his father Rimum.
-The inscriptions were found in huge tumuli evidently the burial places of these kings.
+From texts found at Isin, it is believed Dilmun became an independent kingdom, free from Mesopotamian rule; royal gifts to Dilmun are mentioned.
+Contacts with the Amorite state of Mari, in the northern Levant, are attested.
+Around this time, the largest royal burial mounds were erected.
+From about 1780 BC came several Akkadian-language inscriptions on stone vessels naming two kings of Dilmun, King Yagli-El (an Amoritic name) and his father, Rimum.
+The inscriptions were found in huge tumuli, evidently the burial places of these kings.
 Rimum was already known to archaeology from the Durand Stone, discovered in 1879.

-From about 1720 BC a decline is visible.
-Many settlements were no longer used and the building of royal mounts stopped.
+A decline is visible from around 1720 BC.
+Many settlements were no longer used, and the building of royal mounds ceased.
 The Barbar Temple fell into ruins.
-From about 1650 BC there is recovering period detectable.
-New royal burial mounts were built and at Qal'at al-Bahrain there is evidence for increased building activity.
-To this period belongs a further inscription on a seal found at Failaka and preserving a king's name.
-The short text readsː [La]'ù-la Panipa, daughter of Sumu-lěl, the servant of Inzak of Akarum.
-Sumu-lěl was evidently a third king of Dilmun belonging to about this period.
+A 'recovering' period is noted from around 1650 BC.
+New royal burial mounds were built; at Qal'at al-Bahrain, there is evidence for increased building activity.
+A seal from this period found at Failaka preserved a king's name.
+The short text reads, [La]'ù-la Panipa, daughter of Sumu-lěl, the servant of Inzak of Akarum.
+Sumu-lěl was evidently another king of Dilmun (the third king whose name we know) from around this period.
 Servant of Inzak of Akarum was the king's title in Dilmun.
 The names of these later rulers are Amoritic.